okta/okta.github.io/_source/quickstart/react/default-example.md

 | Org URL       | On the home screen of the developer dashboard, in the upper right.             |

-These values will be used in your React application to setup the OIDC flow with Okta.
+These values will be used in your React application to setup the OpenID Connect flow with Okta.

 ## Create an Authentication Utility